imaninaluv/aura-brain/docs/02_SYSTEM_ARCHITECTURE.md

 # Aura AI System Architecture

-Version: 1.0
+Version: 1.1
 Status: Locked
-Last Updated: 2026-07-05
+Last Updated: 2026-07-06

 ---

 # Purpose

-This document defines the complete technical architecture behind Aura AI.
+This document defines the complete internal architecture of Aura AI.

-It explains how user requests flow through the system, how the internal AI engines operate, and how Aura Brain controls every AI decision.
+Rather than describing individual features, this document explains how every AI request is processed, how internal AI components interact, and how Aura AI coordinates specialised intelligence across the platform.

-This documentation is intended for developers and AI engineers only.
+It serves as the technical blueprint for developers building Aura AI.

+Every AI-powered feature should follow this architecture.

 ---